Soft skills & personality

 How you can rebuild your serotonin levels

-The key opportunity we have to escape this cycle is as follows:
+The key opportunity we have to escape this cycle is this:

-Build up your serotonin levels and ensure that you feel confident from the inside out and become less dependent on what others think about you.
+Build up your serotonin levels to make you feel confident from the inside out and more independent of what others think about you.

-A high serotonin level leads to feelings of self-confidence and serenity and to thoughts such as “I am good, they need me!” and “Everything is not as hot as it is cooked”.
+High serotonin levels lead to feelings of self-confidence and serenity and to thoughts such as “I’m good, they need me!” and “Everything is not as hot as it is cooked”.
 Such an attitude in turn leads to relaxed behavior, clearer priorities, more saying no and more time for yourself.
 And thus again to a high serotonin level, which in turn… etc.

 So it’s best to take a vacation.
-For at least 18 days, your serotonin levels will be fully replenished.
-Provided you have managed to keep the work out of your head.
+For at least 18 days, then your serotonin levels will be fully replenished.
+Provided you’ve managed to keep work out of your head.

-And after your vacation, make sure you have times each day when you replenish what serotonin you have used up.
+And after your vacation, make sure you have times every day when you replenish the serotonin you’ve used up.

 Conclusion:

 A good, relaxed state must have absolute priority in your daily, weekly, annual and life planning!
-Only then will you be in a position to make the right decisions!
+Only then will you be able to make the right decisions!

 Looking fear in the eye